HeuristicPerson/retroarch_overlays/README.md

 Aspect ratios
 =============

-Retroarch provides some automatic aspect ratio presets `aspect_ratio_index` that set the size and position of the emulated screen.
+Retroarch provides some automatic aspect ratio presets, through option `aspect_ratio_index` in retroarch.cfg that set the size and position of the emulated screen.
 Apart from the 4:3 overlay, you'll see the other ones use a custom configuration:

     0 => 4:3
     ...